Huotes/CommitMaker/README.md

 Chuck Norris invented the internet? just so he had a place to store his porn.

 When Chuck Norris goes to out to eat, he orders a whole chicken, but he only eats its soul.

+Chuck Norris is the reason why Waldo is hiding.